Ulmus 'Hertfordensis Angustifolia': Description

+Loudon's "narrow-leaved" epithet distinguished the tree from his broad-leaved Hertfordshire elm, U. 'Hertfordensis Latifolia'.

 Pests and diseases

 Though susceptible to Dutch Elm Disease, field elms (see Green's conjecture above) produce abundant suckers and usually survive in this form in their area of origin.

 Cultivation

 The Woodland Trust records a small number of mature U. minor surviving in Hertfordshire.